flyingcampdesign/flyingcamp.design/content/posts/articles/2022-06-16-diy-home-office-electronics-workspace/index.md

 # The idea

 I've been wanting to set up a small electronics workspace in my home office for a while now.
-The main goal was to have a (relatively) ESD-safe area for working on electronics integrated with my main office workspace.
+The main goal was to have a (relatively) ESD-safe area for working on electronics integrated with my main office desk space.
 I have a separate full size electronics workbench in the garage, but I wanted a dedicated space in the office where I could do bring-up and testing for  projects that require a connection to a computer and test equipment.

 I've made a couple improvements since this original tweet, so I wanted to post a follow-up with a more detailed look at the build process and some of the things I learned along the way.